pypa/distlib/docs/reference.rst

       :returns: A matching instance of :class:`~distlib.database.Distribution`,
                 or ``None``.

+   .. method:: get_errors()

+      This returns a (possibly empty) list of error messages relating to a recent :meth:`~distlib.locators.Locator.get_project` or
+      :meth:`~distlib.locators.Locator.locate` call.
+Fetching the errors
+      clears the error list.

+      .. versionadded:: 0.2.4

 .. class:: DirectoryLocator(Locator)

    This locator scans the file system under a base directory, looking for